Onward Ticket for Schengen Family Visa

 Start with jurisdiction.
 Apply to the country where you will spend most nights.
 If nights are equal, use the country of first entry.
 For a short family visit, you are filing a Type C. If you are reuniting long-term, that is a different route.
 Choosing correctly stops delays later.

 If your trip includes two countries to see relatives, write a simple night count.
 Officers appreciate a clear main destination.
 You avoid round-trip flights that do not match your story.
-For jurisdiction details, our FAQ breaks it down by consulate.

 Nail The Invitation And Relationship Proofs